cperead/ams_data_bivariate_eda/README.md

 This gender-based divergence, with females trending upward and males downward, suggests the need for tailored strategies in employment support programs.
 Gender-sensitive interventions, recognizing specific learning patterns, should be conducted by AMS.

 Further exploration is vital to identify and address potential confounding variables influencing observed trends.
-Subsequent analyses may involve incorporating additional datasets or collecting new data to enhance understanding of dynamics propelling training attendance disparities between genders in this age group.
+Subsequent analyses may involve incorporating additional datasets or collecting new data to enhance understanding of dynamics propelling training attendance disparities between genders in these age groups.
 These datasets could include information about Employment History, Educational Background, Marital Status, and Family Planning.

 <br>